PalakAgarwal7/GrubHub/README.md

 -It includes various filters for exploring different scenarios.

-### 🌐 Webpage
-- Created an interactive webpage for users to input cuisine, preferred location, and preferred price.
-- Utilized Flask to build the user interface.
-- Stored model predictions using Pickle.

 ### 🌟 Tech Stack
 - Python: Data extraction and EDA
 - Power Query: Minor data adjustments